OWASP/www-chapter-vilnius/index.md

 ## Welcome to the OWASP Vilnius Chapter Homepage

-Lithuania has an evolved software development community and one of the most important aspects that we aim to achieve is to continuously improve the application security world.
+Lithuania has an evolved software development community and one of the most important aspects that we aim to achieve - continuously improve the application security world.

 Everyone is welcome to join our chapter meetings, members and